southern-cross-ai/Deepthink/RuiQingchuan.md

-# Project Name

-> Brief description of the project (placeholder)
+# Guild Team AI

+> Hello, my name is Arthur

 ## 📌 Project Overview
-This project is used for **XXX** (placeholder).
+This project is used for plugin in Guild game.
-Here is some example content that you can replace later with actual information.

 ## ⚙️ Dependencies
 Make sure you have installed the following dependencies: